Klein paradox: Dirac equation mysteries

-The Bohr model of the atom published in 1913 assumed electrons in motion around a compact positive nucleus.
+The Bohr model of the atom published in 1913 assumed that electrons orbited around a compact positively charged nucleus.

-An atomic electron obeying classical mechanics in the presence of a positive charged nucleus experiences a Lorentz force: they should radiate energy and accelerate in to the atomic core.

 The success of the Bohr model in predicting atomic spectra suggested that the classical mechanics could not be correct.
+However, classical electrodynamics predicts that an electron in such an orbit loses energy by emitting light, which would result in the electron's orbit rapidly shrinking before it would collide with the nucleus.

-In 1926 Erwin Schrödinger developed a new mechanics for the electron, a quantum mechanics that reproduced Bohr's results.
-Schrödinger and other physicists knew this mechanics was incomplete: it did not include effects of special relativity nor the interaction of matter and radiation.
+In 1926 Erwin Schrödinger developed a new theory to describe the electron: a quantum mechanical wave equation that reproduced Bohr's results, but solved the aforementioned issue.
+Schrödinger and other physicists knew, however, that this mechanics was incomplete: it did not include effects of special relativity, nor the interaction of matter and radiation.

 Paul Dirac solved the first issue in 1928 with his relativistic quantum theory of the electron.
 The combination was more accurate and also predicted electron spin.
-However, it also included twice as many states as expected, all with lower energy than the ones involved in atomic physics.
+However, it also included twice as many states as expected; these states had negative energies, which was considered unphysical at the time.

 Klein found that these extra states caused absurd results from models for electrons striking a large, sharp change in electrostatic potential: a negative current appeared beyond the barrier.
-Significantly Dirac's theory only predicted single-particle states.
+Significantly, Dirac's theory only predicted single-particle states.
 Creation or annihilation of particles could not be correctly analyzed in the single particle theory.

-The Klein result was widely discussed immediately after it publication.
+The Klein result was widely discussed immediately after its publication.
 Niels Bohr thought the result was related to the abrupt step and as a result Arnold Sommerfeld asked Fritz Sauter to investigate sloped steps.
-Sauter was able to confirm Bohr's conjecture: the paradoxical result only appeared for a step of $\Delta V > 2m c^2$ over a distance similar to the electrons Compton wavelength, $\lambda = h/mc$, about 2 x 10^{−12}m.
+Sauter was able to confirm Bohr's conjecture: the paradoxical result only appeared for a step of $\Delta V > 2m c^2$ over a distance similar to the electrons Compton wavelength, $\lambda = h/mc$, about 2 × 10^{−12}m.

 Throughout 1929 and 1930, a series of papers by different physicists attempted to understand Dirac's extra states.
 Hermann Weyl suggested they corresponded to recently discovered protons, the only elementary particle other than the electron known at the time.
 Dirac pointed out Klein's negative electrons could not convert themselves to positive protons and suggested that the extra states were all filled with electrons already.
 Then a proton would amount to a missing electron in these lower states.
 Robert Oppenheimer and separately Igor Tamm showed that this would make atoms unstable.
 Finally in 1931 Dirac concluded that these states must correspond to a new "anti-electron" particle.
 In 1932 Carl Anderson experimentally observed these particles, renamed positrons.